fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 To keep a clean, easy-to-use list of personal tags separate from automatic tags, the best option is therefore to **prefix** your personal tags with a typographical sign such as the `_` underscore.
 This way, your personal tags will not only be easily identifiable, but will always be shown first in the tag selector.

+### Why choose tags over collections?

+There are three main reasons.

+* **Readability**: with **coloured tags**, you can quickly view all items associated with a tag.
+You can also easily **filter** your tags in the tag selector.
+This allows you to create many tags without risk of getting confused.
+* **Portability**: tags are part of the item's bibliographic information and are therefore exported in the same way as all other bibliographic information when you export items to a .ris, .csv, etc. file.
+Collections and saved searches, on the other hand, are part of your library's **interface**.
+Information about filing in a collection is not saved as a bibliographic detail for the item.
+* **Automated management**: thanks to the scripts in [Actions & Tags plugin](https://github.com/windingwind/zotero-actions-tags), you can easily manage a large number of tags, split them, delete them globally or selectively, etc. With [Zutilo plugin](https://github.com/wshanks/Zutilo), you can copy all tags associated with an item and paste them into one or more other items.

 ### Saved searches to automate organisation

 💡 **Let Zotero works for you**

 Keep in mind that filing items in collections, adding tags, etc. requires manual input and takes time. **Saved searches** are a great way of saving time and improving efficiency, by automatically using the information you have retrieved and added for each item.

 Saved searches support a relatively rich syntax.
-To retrieve all references for which a field is empty, for example references without an abstract, simply create a search on the following model.
+To retrieve all items for which a field is empty, for example items without an abstract, simply create a search on the following model.

 ```
 Abstract -- does not contain -- %